 English: "If you take it slow and easy, you will stay healthy and go far".

-Good footwear is compulsory: there is a legal guideline for correct footwear on the Cinque Terre Trail.
-Anyone who enters the hiking trails in the National Park with inadequate footwear, such as sandals or flip-flops, must reckon with considerable penalties.
+Good footwear is mandatory: The Cinque Terre Trail has a legal guideline for correct footwear.
+Anyone entering the hiking trails in the national park with inadequate footwear, such as sandals or flip-flops, will be subject to considerable penalties.

 Hiking trails app: With the hiking trails app of the National Park Authority you get all the information about the condition of the trails.
 The app is free of charge.